 No standardized tests but performing real work.
 No grades but doing all work to mastery and displaying this work in a portfolio for postsecondary admission or their employment process.

-Our Wilderness Camps and Special Events are intensive total immersion wilderness experiences intended to make youth confident and self-reliant in the wilderness.
+Our Wilderness Camps and Special Events are intensive total immersion experiences are intended to give the students deep connections in material we could not provide in the framework of the school day.
+Some of these camps and events are designed to make our youth confident and self-reliant in the wilderness.
 These camps provide experiences to students that cannot attend our school as well as a co-curricular experience for our own students.

 Our Wilderness Camps and Special Events are intensive total immersion wilderness experiences intended to make youth confident and self-reliant in the wilderness.
 These camps provide experience to students that cannot attend our school as well as a co-curricular experience for our own students.